hodovani/hodovani.github.io/posts/how-to-create-7ziphtml.md

 }
 ```

+That is it.
+Now we can open archive in browser and have a look at file content.

-Video should be like a presentation.
+// Video should be like a presentation.
 Not live codding session.

-CTA: Tweet to say thanks
+// CTA: Tweet to say thanks